 At Village Counseling Services we are a diverse group of independent professionally licensed and board certified practitioners.
 To learn more about our backgrounds please read our brief biographies listed here:

-Elizabeth Alberts is a Licensed Clinical Social Worker and the founding director of Village Counseling Services.
+Elizabeth Alberts is a Licensed Clinical Social Worker and the founder of Village Counseling Services.
 Elizabeth brings both an informed and heart-centered voice to the nature and meaning of healing.
 She approaches mental health treatment with the belief that people want to lead meaningful and fulfilled lives, to cultivate what is best within them and to enhance their experiences of love, work and play.

 Elizabeth works with adults challenged with mood disorders, post-traumatic stress disorder (PTSD), complex PTSD and relationship conflict.
 Elizabeth is trained and experienced across disciplines and draws on insights from not only the various areas of psychology, but also the sciences of cognition, consciousness, philosophy, social and cultural theory, integral health theories and practices, poetry, literature, the arts, and the world's spiritual and wisdom traditions.

-Specific trainings and expertise include evidence-based techniques such as Eye Movement Desensitization and Reprocessing (EMDR), a leading-edge trauma treatment in which she is certified level II trained; intensive and extensive training in Dialectical Behavior Therapy (DBT), an acceptance-based cognitive behavioral therapy with mindfulness at its core; Mindfulness Based Cognitive Therapy (MBCT), which combines the ideas of cognitive therapy and meditative practices; Prolonged Exposure (PE) which utilizes education, breathing and safe real and imaginal exposure to traumatic events that are at the core of a symptom; and has completed her externship with Sue Johnson, EdD in Emotionally Focused Couples Therapy (EFT), an intervention based on the scientific study of adult love and bonding processes in couples, is designed to address distress in the intimate relationships of adults.
+Specific trainings and expertise include evidence-based techniques such as Eye Movement Desensitization and Reprocessing (EMDR), a leading-edge trauma treatment in which she is certified level II trained; intensive and extensive training in Dialectical Behavior Therapy (DBT), an acceptance-based cognitive behavioral therapy with mindfulness at its core; Mindfulness Based Cognitive Therapy (MBCT), which combines the ideas of cognitive therapy and meditative practices; Prolonged Exposure (PE) which utilizes education, breathing and safe real and imaginal exposure to traumatic events that are at the core of a symptom; and has completed her externship with Sue Johnson, EdD in Emotionally Focused Couples Therapy (EFT), an intervention based on the scientific study of adult love and bonding processes in couples, and is designed to address distress in the intimate relationships of adults.

 Prior to her work as a psychotherapist, Elizabeth worked in film and theater.
 Her extensive travels and love of indigenous cultures inform her work today.
 With over 25 years of clinical practice experience, Elizabeth has provided services to a vast number of clients in her role as Director for three residential/outpatient mental health facilities.
 In addition, she has provided over eight years of crisis assessment and treatment to New Jersey and Pennsylvania hospital patients and was instrumental in designing and implementing a national model treatment/vocational housing project for ending chronic homelessness through employment and housing.